UCSB-TDS/CS174A-Public-21Fall/hw2/writeup.md

 ## Submission Instructions
 A GradeScope invitation has been sent to your Umail address.
 If not, you can join the CMPSC 174A GradeScope manually by using the Course Entry Code: **ERPGBG** (Please ONLY use your umail address).
 GradeScope should ask you for the Course Entry Code when you sign up.
 If you already have a GradeScope account, you can click on `Enroll In Course` (bottom right) on your GradeScope Dashboard page.

-Answer each of the queries above and put your SQL query in a separate file.
-And convert them to pdf file for uploading.
+Answer each of the queries above and put your SQL query in a separate file (in case you are submitting image file).
+Or convert them to a pdf file for uploading.
 Then you can upload your files to GradeScope CMPSC174A - HW2.

 You may submit your code files multiple times; we will use the last version you upload .
 We do give partial credit on assignments, so it's a good idea to upload your files when you've finished some of your queries, in case you don't get to the rest!